Best Trolling Motor Battery Types for Reliable Fishing Power

 Best Battery for Serious Anglers

-- Using a car battery: A starting battery is not built for repeated deep discharge.
-Use a deep cycle battery instead.
+- Using a car battery: A starting battery is not made for repeated deep discharge.

 - Ignoring usable capacity: A 100Ah lead-acid battery and a 100Ah LiFePO4 battery do not deliver the same practical runtime.

-- Skipping charger compatibility: Lithium batteries need the right charge profile.
-Old chargers are not automatically compatible.
+- Skipping charger compatibility: Lithium batteries need the right charging profile.

-- Mixing batteries carelessly: Series battery banks should use matched batteries of the same type, size, age, and manufacturer whenever possible.
+- Mixing batteries carelessly: Series banks should use matched batteries whenever possible.

 Final Recommendation

 Buy a deep cycle marine battery that matches your trolling motor voltage.
-That is the non-negotiable part.
+That is the non-negotiable rule.

-If you fish only a few times each season and want the lowest upfront cost in Canada, a flooded lead-acid battery can work.
-If you prefer a sealed, lower-maintenance traditional option, AGM is better than flooded lead-acid, though it is still heavy and limited in usable capacity.
+If you fish only a few times each season and want the lowest upfront cost, flooded lead-acid can work.
+If you want a sealed traditional battery with less maintenance, AGM is better than flooded lead-acid but still heavy.

 Share